At the start of your Bitcoin & crypto journey, but unsure how to buy your first bitcoin?

 - Reputation—it’s essential to use trusted exchanges.

-Our Top 5 exchanges include:
+Our Top 5 exchanges are as follows:

-- Binance: Competitive rates & a wide selection of cryptocurrencies (note U.S users need to use Binance.US).
+- Binance: Competitive rates & a wide selection of cryptocurrencies (note U.S. users need to use Binance.US).

 - Binance is also fantastic for AUD deposits for no fee via Pay ID.

 - Coinbase: Simplest to use for beginners.
 Double-check selling is supported in your country (Australian users may have trouble withdrawing).